jump-dev/MathOptInterface.jl/docs/src/submodules/Test/overview.md

 We could add a test to ECOS.jl, but that would only stop us from re-introducing the bug to ECOS.jl in the future.

-Instead, if we add a test to `MOI.Test`, then all solvers will also check that they handle a double optimize call!
+Instead, if we add a test to `MOI.DeprecatedTest`, then all solvers will also check that they handle a double optimize call!

 For this test, we care about correctness, rather than performance. therefore, we